nixworks/Snuff-book/README.md

 select   : group of people

-tell.    : you all have to be tortured until you are dead
+message Rdam    : you all have to be tortured until you are dead

 method.  : chemical boarding

-pow.     : isis NL3011CL8A
+Proof of Work : isis NL3011CL8A

-logged.  : by lonely underground hash monk
+logged  : underground hash monk

 ##########################################################